How to Dress for Your

 decisions on them.

-you afford to make a stressed and rumpled impression?
+Can you afford to make a stressed and rumpled impression?
 No, not

 if you consider that your success or getting the job you want is often

 impression, surely they would try harder.”

-image is the “Home Page” of your personal web site and a web page
+Your image is the “Home Page” of your personal web site and a web page

 of your company’s site.
-Do others click on you as having the answers?
+Do others click on you as having the

-statistics reveal that in only five to thirty seconds, three things are
+Communication statistics reveal that in only five to thirty seconds,

 Your Socioeconomic Status